goyox86/elpr-sources/guessing-game.md

 Hay mucho mas que decir acerca de [Cargo][doccargo] y [su ecosistema][doccratesio], pero por ahora, eso es todo lo que necesitamos saber.
 Cargo hace realmente fácil reusar bibliotecas, y los Rusteros tienden a escribir proyectos pequenos los cuales estan construidos de un numero de paquetes mas pequeños.

-There’s a lot more to say about [Cargo][doccargo] and [its ecosystem][doccratesio], but for now, that’s all we need to know.
-Cargo makes it really easy to re-use libraries, and so Rustaceans tend to write smaller projects which are assembled out of a number of sub-packages.

 [doccargo]: http://doc.crates.io
 [doccratesio]: http://doc.crates.io/crates-io.html